saraserafino/CS50-Web-Programming-with-Python-and-JavaScript/Final project/README.md

 # Final project: recipe book & meal plan
 > [!NOTE]
-> work in progress, for now the recipe book is almost finished.
+> Recipe book is finished, meal plan to do.

-This web application implements an online recipe book, where recipes can be filtered by dish (protein, carbohydrate, vegetables, dessert, sauce), label (vegan, vegetarian, gluten-free) and if already approved by the super user or not.
-Moreover, it is possible to search for recipes where the query appears in the title, ingredients or procedure.
-For every recipe, it is possibile to increase or decrease the resulting portion, automatically obtaining the new proportion of the ingredients.<br>
+This web application is an online recipe book designed to help users discover, save, and manage recipes.
+Users can filter by recipes by dish type (protein, carbohydrate, vegetables, dessert, sauce), dietary label (vegan, vegetarian, gluten-free) and approval status (whether the recipe has been approved by the super user or not).
+Additionally, users can search for recipes based on title, ingredients, or procedure.<br>
-Users can log in to save a recipe and generate a meal plan, whereas the super user can also add new recipes and modify them.
+For every recipe, users can adjust the portion size, and the ingredient quantities will automatically scale accordingly, allowing for meal planning and cooking flexibility.

 ## Distinctiveness and Complexity
-The project interface has some initial similarities with the [e-commerce project](https://cs50.harvard.edu/web/projects/2/commerce/) in the possibility to filter items per category and add them to a watchlist (here the favourite recipes).
-For this reason, some additions were made, namely at the end of the page of a single recipe, other similar are recommended.<br>
+While the project interface of the recipe book has some front-end similarities with the [e-commerce project](https://cs50.harvard.edu/web/projects/2/commerce/) (e.g., filtering items by category and adding them to a watchlist), it introduces several unique features and complexities to differentiate itself:

+1. Infinite scroll: recipes load dynamically as the user scrolls, improving the browsing experience and reducing page load times.
+2. Similar Recipe Recommendations: at the end of each recipe page, the application suggests a maximum of 4 similar recipes based on shared dish labels and the first 3 ingredients.
+This feature enhances user engagement by helping them discover new recipes.
+3. Portion scaling: users can increase or decrease the portion size of a recipe, and the ingredient quantities are automatically recalculated to maintain the correct proportions.
+4. Ingredient checklist: users can temporarily check off ingredients as they add them, acting as a reminder for what has already been included.

-The most distinctive and complex implemented feature is the creation of a balanced **meal plan**, either for a day or a week.
+Above all, the most distinctive and complex implemented feature is the creation of a balanced **meal plan**, either for a day or a week.
 The user can:
 - Choose random generation or
 - Select the ingredients they already have and decide whether to use only them or possibly buy others;
+- Specify a label (vegan, vegetarian, gluten-free);
 - Specify whether they would like to prepare more dinner to have lunch the day after;
 - Specify how many new recipes they want to include.